Do you feel frustrated because a link you want to post on Facebook doesn't show an image? Or a super small one? We feel you.

 You can put images in the jpg, png, webp and gif formats in your Open Graph or Twitter Card tags.
 Animated GIFs (sadly) don't work – only the first frame of the gif will be displayed.
 SVGs are not supported.

-Get Facebook & Twitter previews of your pages
+Get Facebook and Twitter share previews

 You can use the Facebook Sharing Debugger and the Twitter Card Validator to see how your pages and posts will look like when you share them.
 You will just have to enter a URL to get a preview.
 These are also the tools you want to use if an old image is still showing up, or something doesn't look right when you want to share your links.